PanagiotisIatrou/VelociFlow/README.md

 ## Equations

-The following system of equations are discretized and solved using the finite volume method (FVM):
+The following system of equations is discretized and solved using the finite volume method (FVM):

 $$
 \begin{aligned}